evanjhopkins/runbinder/README.md

   --misfire-grace 1m
 ```

 Different tasks may run concurrently up to the configured limit.
-A task does
+Scheduled runs
-not overlap itself unless `allow_overlap` is true.
-If the service is delayed or
+of one task do not overlap unless `allow_overlap` is true.
+If a running service
-the machine wakes from sleep, occurrences older than `--misfire-grace` are
+is delayed or the machine wakes from sleep, occurrences older than
-skipped instead of creating an unbounded catch-up queue.
+`--misfire-grace` are skipped instead of creating an unbounded catch-up queue.
+The cursor is not persisted, so occurrences missed while the service is stopped
+are not recovered when it starts again.

-Only one service can use a RunBinder storage directory at a time.
-Detached mode
+On Unix, only one service can use a RunBinder storage directory at a time.
-persists the service PID, sends `SIGTERM` for graceful shutdown, and writes
+Detached mode persists the service PID, sends `SIGTERM` for graceful shutdown,
-service output to RunBinder's internal log.
-It does not automatically restart
+and writes service output to RunBinder's internal log.
+It does not automatically
-after a machine reboot or process crash.
+restart after a machine reboot or process crash.

 ## Command reference